Alain Robert: 2000s

+2010s

 On 28 March 2011, Robert climbed the tallest building in the world, the 828-meter Burj Khalifa tower in Dubai, taking just over six hours to complete the climb.
 However, he used a harness in accordance with safety procedure.

 On 4 September 2011, he legally climbed the 240-meter tall central tower of Moscow State University, during a 2-hour 4D show by David Atkins, in which the university was used as a projection screen.

 On 14 October 2011, he climbed the InterContinental Bucharest in Romania.

 On 12 April 2012, he set a Guinness World Record for climbing the 300m-high Aspire Tower in Doha, Qatar in the fastest time (1 hour, 33 minutes and 47 seconds).

 On 21 June 2012, he legally climbed the 110-metre high Mauritius Telecom Tower in Mauritius as part of an advertising campaign for the launching of 4G cellular technology by the telecommunications operator.
 He was aided by safety ropes, harnesses and suction cups.

 In November 2012, Robert was spotted inside The Shard in London.
 The building's owners subsequently obtained an injunction preventing Robert from ever returning.

 On 27 March 2014, he climbed the Tour Ariane outside Paris in 45 minutes.
 Onlookers and police gathered to watch his climb.
 He was arrested by police and later released without being charged.

 On 12 April 2015, he climbed the Cayan Tower in Dubai, a 307-meter tall twisted building, in 70 minutes.

 On 23 April 2016, he climbed the Esentai Tower in Almaty, Kazakhstan.
 The Esentai Tower is the second highest building in Kazakhstan; it is 162 meters tall and is used as the Ritz Carlton Hotel and for offices.

-On 25 November 2017, he climbed the Torre Agbar, a 38-storey skyscraper in Barcelona, Spain.
+On 25 November 2016, he climbed the Torre Agbar, a 38-storey skyscraper in Barcelona, Spain.

+On 6 June 2018, he climbed the Lotte World Tower, a 123-storey skyscraper in Seoul, South Korea.

 On 25 October 2018, he climbed the Heron Tower, a 46-storey skyscraper in London.

 On 29 January 2019, he climbed the G.T.
-International Tower, a 181-meter tall skyscraper in Manila.
+International Tower, a 181-meter tall skyscraper in Makati, Metro Manila, Philippines.
 He was arrested upon finishing his descent.

 On 16 August 2019, he once again climbed the Cheung Kong Centre in Hong Kong.
 He hung a banner with the Hong Kong and China flags above a handshake near the top of the building.

 On 28 September 2019, he climbed the Skyper building, a 153-meter tall skyscraper in Frankfurt.
 He was arrested upon finishing his descent.